Volunteering Opportunities with BAADS

 Volunteer Commitment – Can you commit to help us at least once a month?

 As a volunteer with BAADS, you’ll be learning (and eventually teaching) many new skills.
 Although it typically takes several months before new volunteers get up to speed and become really helpful, your initial participation and manpower is still quite valuable.
 When deciding to join BAADS, we request volunteers make a long-term commitment, and come sail with us at least once a month.

 We ask that everyone take their commitment to BAADS very seriously: volunteering with BAADS is a highly responsible position: our sailors rely upon you and your fellow volunteers to sail safely in a very challenging and windy environment.
 Therefore, we reserve the right to refuse or revoke a volunteer position to anyone.
 But in return for your serious commitment, we will commit back to you – by actively helping to improve your newfound skills, both on and off the water.
 Please consult the Small Boat Program page to find a few of our educational resources.

 Volunteer Jobs – What you’ll do

-A typical dinghy sailing day starts with boat assembly at 9:30 AM and ends after the boats have been put away between 2 and 4 PM.
-New volunteers need to work with the dinghy program first, before they can migrate to the less volunteer-intensive keelboat program.
+A typical small boat sailing day starts with boat assembly at 9:30 AM and ends after the boats have been put away between 2 and 4 PM.
+New volunteers need to work with the small boat program first, before they can migrate to the less volunteer-intensive keelboat program.

 If you already have some sailing experience, you can help out with the keelboat program.
 We are looking for keelboat skippers, competent crew and we always need help with maintaining our boats.
 If you are interested to volunteer, please send an email to email@example.com.
 Alternatively you can leave a message on the sailmail voicemail (415) 281-0212 and we will get back to you.
 Please don’t forget to tell us about your skill level, so we can decide how you can help best.